2026-03-24 Vietnam Market Hot Events Exclusive Analysis Report

 Investment Implication: Capital will be redirected from legacy energy systems to green infrastructure.
 Investors should scrutinize companies' transition plans.
 Pure-play fossil fuel exposure becomes a liability, while companies with credible EV/biofuel strategies gain a premium.

-Shenghong Tech Investment in VN: Part of a ~¥200 bn global expansion [Intel 1] – Indicator of industrial capital inflow.
+Shenghong Tech Investment in VN: Part of a ~¥200 bn global expansion – Indicator of industrial capital inflow.

 Increase Exposure: Vietnamese listed companies in power distribution (POW), select industrials pivoting to EV supply, and agriculture firms with biofuel feedstock capacity.